-The Andrews University Teacher Education Preparation programs were reviewed in the Fall of 2019.
-They were accredited by the Council for the Accreditation of Educator Preparation (CAEP), the accreditor for education programs, in the Spring of 2020.
-The programs are accredited until the Fall of 2026.
-The programs are also accredited by the Michigan Department of Education.
+CAEP (Council for the Accreditation of Educator Preparation): The College of Education & International Services (CEIS) Education Preparation Programs (EPP) at Andrews University were reviewed at the initial and advanced levels in the Fall of 2019.
+They were accredited by the Council for the Accreditation of Educator Preparation (CAEP), the accreditor for education programs, in the Spring of 2020 through Fall of 2026.
+The programs are also accredited by the Michigan Department of Education (MDE).

 CAEP requires educator preparation providers (schools of education) to complete a program review process.
 One program review option is called Program Review with National Recognition.
 This recognition is provided by Specialized Professional Associations (SPAs), which define content-area standards for programs in various disciplines.
 ELCC and NASP are SPAs by which some of our programs have been recognized (see CAEP website).